driskell/log-courier/README.md

 Log Courier implements the following features:

-* Tail text log files, following rotations and resuming at the last offset on restart
+* Tail log files, following rotations and resuming at the last offset on restart
-* Listen to standard input at the end of a shell pipeline
+* Read from standard input for lightweight shipping of a program's output
-* Extra fields can be tagged onto events on a per file basis containing simple strings and numbers or deep arrays and hashes
+* Extra event fields, arrays and hashes on a per file basis
 * Fast and secure transmission of logs using TLS with both server and client certificate verification
+* Multiline codec to combine multiple lines into single events prior to shipping
+* A ruby gem to enable fast and secure transmission of logs between Logstash instances
-* Transmission of logs via CurveZMQ to multiple LogStash receivers simultaneously (optional, requires ZeroMQ 4+)
+* Transmission of logs via CurveZMQ to multiple receivers simultaneously (optional, requires ZeroMQ 4+)
-* Multiline codec to simplify the LogStash configuration and improve indexing speeds
-* Multiline timeout to ensure events are transmitted without waiting for the next
-* Fast and secure transmission of logs between LogStash instances over TLS using the log-courier ruby gem

 ## Installation